hakib/django-admin-lightweight-date-hierarchy/README.rst

 Blog Post
 ----------

-You can read more about this package in my blog post `scaling django admin date hierarchy`_.
+More about the motivation and the performace of RangeBasedDateHierarchyListFilter in this blog post `Django Admin Range-Based Date Hierarchy`_.

-.. _`scaling django admin date hierarchy`: https://medium.com/@hakibenita/scaling-django-admin-date-hierarchy-85c8e441dd4c
+.. _`Django Admin Range-Based Date Hierarchy`: https://codeburst.io/django-admin-range-based-date-hierarchy-37955b12ea4e

 Running Tests